JMinyard1335/Terraformus/README.md

 These features clamped to a specific height to keep different types of terrains to different elevations in the final terrain.
 The features are then blended together to create the final noise function.

+Different terrain types have been defined that can be combined in different ways to generate unique combinations.
+The current terrains implemented:
+- BaseTerrain
+- Beaches
+- Plains
+- Hills
+- LowMountains
+- TallMountains

+Each of the above types have there own Scriptable Object Settings.
+When customizing the settings in the editor some guidelines that seem to produce good terrain are the following
+- Lowlands
+  - High Frequency
+  - High Octave Count
+- Higher Terrains or Terrains that should be rarer
+  - Low Frequency
+  - Low Octave Count